-Arizona’s nickname may be the Grand Canyon State, and that namesake national park may draw almost six million visitors a year and rank as one of the most popular in the country.
+Arizona’s nickname may be the Grand Canyon State, and that namesake national park may draw almost five million visitors a year and rank as one of the most popular in the country.
 But the canyon is just one of many natural wonders in a state unusually rich in them.

 Here’s a guide to 10 of Arizona’s best national parks, both the world-famous and those still waiting to be discovered by the masses.